keithjgrant/Taming-CSS/Crawling/chapter4.md

  * `vmin`: 1/100th of the smaller dimension, height or width
  * `vmax`: 1/100th of the larger dimension, height or width

-These are not very commonly used, but they can be handy.
+These are only recently becoming common.
 They are a newer feature to most browsers, so there are a few odd bugs when you use them in particular situations, especially vmin and vmax.

 ## Percent

 **Percentages** are another data type.
 It are very similar to a length, in that it is a number followed by a unit (e.g. `50%`), and it behaves very much like a relative length unit.
 Strictly speaking, though, it is not considered one, as there are some places where lengths are a legal value but percentages are not (such as `border-width`).

 Percent refers to the size of the containing block.
-If the property it specifies is horizontal in nature, like `padding-left`, it refers to the container's width; if horizontal in nature, like `padding-top`, it refers to the container's height.
+If the property it specifies is horizontal in nature, like `padding-left`, it refers to the container's width; if vertical in nature, like `padding-top`, it refers to the container's height.
 Percent are particularly useful for sizing blocks according to their parent container:

 ```css
 .container {